 University of Hawaii.
 He has high praise for the way everyone connected with the

-"Instead of using 40-foot poles for street lighting, they used low, 12-foot
+project embraced the idea of making it a wildlife-friendly development."Instead of using 40-foot poles for street lighting, they used low, 12-foot

 poles with full-cutoff fixtures.
 They were so well-done you can't see the